 Regional traffic has a considerable influence on traffic volumes within the County; therefore, the inventory of the transportation system includes a review of the transportation plans for nearby cities and the Palouse Regional Transportation Planning Organization.
 Regional traffic flow is predicted to increase due to the construction and on-going operation of Columbia Pulp (2019).
-Additionally, improvements to SR 12 and SR 261 are being considered in the WSDOT Transportation Improvement Program.
+Additionally, improvements to SR 12 and SR 261 are being considered in the Washington State Department of Transportation (WSDOT) TIP.